elcymon/agrifood2018Hackathon/README.md

-# Agri-food Robotics Workshop - HACKATHON #
+# Agri-food Robotics Workshop - Beetroot Hackathon #

 This folder provides an initial set up for solving the beetroot challenge of the Agri-food Robotics workshop 2018.